ip193/IT-Salaries-Linz/README.md

 ## Instructions:

-Make sure you have the numpy, matplotlib and csv modules, then simply run polyreg.py from the console to render the plots.
+Make sure you have the numpy, matplotlib and csv modules, then simply run polyreg.py from the console to render the plots yourself.
+(Links to images further down in this post)